RolandDivine/Pandoras_Blackbox/README.md

 ## Acknowledgments

-We would like to express our gratitude to the open-source community and the developers who have contributed to the tools and libraries used in Pandora's Black Box.
+We would like to express our gratitude to the open-source community and the developers who have contributed to the tools and libraries used in Pandora's Black

----

-Feel free to customize the content, add relevant sections, and include any additional information that you find necessary for your "Pandora's Black Box" project.